BigSoftVideo/DOTEbase/search.md

 eg. if the Tags "gesture" and "point" are conjoined with AND, then both must be found in a Clip; however, if they are conjoined with OR, then any Clip that has "gesture" or "point" (or both) will be a result.

 #### Specifying the Transcript Target

+The Transcript Target can be line-based and transcript-based.
+In the former case (`Lines`), the search engine scans each line in a transcript(s), and there is a positive hit if a line contains the Search Target.
+In the latter case (`Transcripts`), the search engine scans each transcript, and there is a positive hit if a transcript contains the Search Target.
+In both cases the lines with hits are returned, but in the latter case it only takes one positive hit for a transcript to be included in the results.
+The distinction is useful when applying Criteria to narrow down the search, ie. when each hit is within the scope of a line, then a Filter Criteria can be used to filter out lines that also contain the filter target in the same line.
+Whereas if a Filter Criteria is applied to the results on a Transcript context, then all that is required is for the filter target to be present in the same transcript and the hit will be filtered out.

 For a fuller understanding of some of these choices, take a look at the _DOTE_ help guide on transcription and subtiers.